Summerfield Suites

 Summerfield Suites was an extended stay hotel chain.
-It was bought by Hyatt Hotels Corporation and folded within that company in 2012.
-All Summerfield Suites Hotels are now known as HYATT house hotels.
+It was bought by Hyatt and folded within that company in 2012.
+All Summerfield Suites Hotels are now branded as Hyatt House hotels.

+History

 In June 2005, the Blackstone Group acquired Wyndham International for $3.2 billion.
 Summerfield Suites, Wyndham's extended-stay offering, was included in the deal.
 On December 1, 2005, Global Hyatt confirmed that it had entered into a definitive agreement to acquire the 21-hotel Summerfield Suites brand from Blackstone for an undisclosed price.
 The deal concluded in early 2006, and closely followed Hyatt's acquisition of AmeriSuites – now re-branded as Hyatt Place.
 It took AmeriSuites' former position in the Hyatt lineup and competed in the upscale tier of the extended-stay market with Residence Inn, Homewood Suites, and Staybridge Suites.

 Global Hyatt then developed an extended-stay prototype for converting Summerfield Suites hotels to a new Hyatt-branded extended-stay product.
 The new offering provides fully equipped 1 and 2 bedroom suites, a free hot breakfast buffet, an outdoor BBQ area, 24-hour convenience store, movie rental, dry cleaning and recreational facilities.
 However, Summerfield Suites targeted both the extended-stay market as well as the group travel market.
 The first location opened in 1990.

-The hotels operated as Hyatt Summerfield Suites until 2012, when the chain was folded into HYATT house, a new division of Hyatt incorporating these hotels, as well as the former Sierra Hotels, which had also been bought by Hyatt.
-The HYATT house name was a nod to the original name of the entire chain in the 1960s and 1970s, when it was called Hyatt House Hotels.
+The hotels operated as Hyatt Summerfield Suites until 2012, when the chain was folded into Hyatt House, a then new division of Hyatt incorporating these hotels, as well as the former Sierra Hotels, which had also been bought by Hyatt.
+The Hyatt House name was a nod to the original name of the entire chain in the 1960s and 1970s, when it was called Hyatt House Hotels.